etalab/plan-ogp-2015-2017/en/consult-debate-co-create/public-action/commitment-12.md

 ## Further expand the opening of legal resources & the collaboration with civil society on opening the law

 **Lead institutions**:
-- Prime Minister’s Office; Ministry of the Economy, Industry and the Digital Sector
+- Prime Minister's Office; Ministry of the Economy, Industry and the Digital Sector
 - Ministry of State for State Reform and Simplification attached to the Prime Minister

 ### Stakes